Percona-Lab/mongodb_consistent_backup/README.rst

 To persist logs, configs and backup data 3 directories should be mapped to be inside the Docker containter.

-The -v/--volume flags in the examples below map container paths to paths on your Docker host.
+The 'docker run' command -v/--volume flags in the examples below map container paths to paths on your Docker host.
 The example below assumes there is a path on the Docker host named *'/data/mongobackup'* with *'data'*, *'conf'* and *'logs'* subdirectories mapped to inside the container.
 Replace any instance of *'/data/mongobackup'* below to a different path if necessary.

 *Note: store a copy of your mongodb-consistent-backup.conf in the 'conf' directory and pass it's container path as the --config= flag if you wish to use config files.*